Customizing Visual-Language Foundation Models for Multi-modal Anomaly Detection and Reasoning: INTRODUCTION

 Traditional model development paradigms for industry often results in solutions that are specialized yet plagued by inefficiency, limited scalability, and a lack of flexibility when adapting to new manufacturing settings.
-However, recent advancements in foundation models, such as the large-scale visual-language model GPT4-Vision~\cite{gpt4v}, have shown the potential to revolutionize this industrial landscape.
+However, recent advancements in foundation models, such as the large-scale visual-language model ChatGPT~\cite{gpt4v}, have shown the potential to revolutionize this industrial landscape.
 These models offer impressive abilities in understanding and generating human-like linguistic texts, thereby enabling more interpretable and natural interfaces for human-machine interaction.
-Moreover, the rapid progress in visual-language models has demonstrated their robust reasoning capabilities~\cite{Dawn-of-LMMs,clip}, making them well-suited for understanding industrial settings and rules at a higher level.
+Moreover, the rapid progress in visual-language models has demonstrated their robust reasoning capabilities~\cite{clip}, making them well-suited for understanding industrial settings and rules at a higher level.
 This progress opens exciting avenues for unifying diverse industrial applications.

-This study focuses on anomaly detection, which aims at identifying data patterns or behaviors that significantly deviate from established norms~\cite{cao2024survey, jeong2023winclip,CDO,Patchcore}.
+This study focuses on anomaly detection, which aims to identify data patterns or behaviors that largely deviate from established norms~\cite{MVTec-AD}.
 Anomaly detection plays a vital role in various industrial applications, particularly in automatic defect inspection and fault diagnosis.
-By recognizing unusual patterns, it helps prevent failures and ensures quality control.
-Traditional approaches to anomaly detection have typically been designed for specific categories~\cite{bergmann2020uninformed, MVTec-AD}.
-However, a generic model for anomaly detection holds the potential to not only unify the anomaly detection across different contexts but also enable high-level reasoning and explanation of these anomalies.
+Recognizing unusual patterns helps prevent failures and ensures quality control.
+Traditional approaches to anomaly detection have typically been designed for specific categories~\cite{MVTec-AD}.
+However, a generic model for anomaly detection has the potential to both unify anomaly detection across different contexts and enable high-level reasoning and explanation of these anomalies.

 Although generic foundation models possess extensive knowledge, they may not fully meet the requirements of diverse industrial anomaly detection due to the varied contextual nature of anomalies across different industries.
-Anomalies can significantly vary depending on the specific industrial domain.
-For instance, in manufacturing, an incorrect order of two parts might be considered a logical anomaly~\cite{MVTec-LOCO}.
+Anomalies can vary significantly depending on the specific industrial domain.
+For example, in manufacturing, an incorrect order of two parts might be considered a logical anomaly~\cite{MVTec-LOCO}.
 To effectively harness the capabilities of generic foundation models for anomaly detection, it is crucial to integrate domain-specific knowledge, such as rules for anomaly identification and target object distribution, into these models.